-Make your own aesthetic Home screen icons with the Shortcuts app
+Create an aesthetic Home screen with the Shortcuts app!

-At the time, I didn't get into it because there were no iOS 14 icon packs that really stuck out for me.
-However, once I discovered the Depths icon pack, I began to dive into customizing my Home screen a little more.
+With iOS 14, one of the most significant changes was the ability to customize Home screen app icons without the need for a jailbreak.
+However, this is not done natively but through the Shortcuts app.
+If you weren't aware, the Shortcuts app can be used for many things, such as automations and other valuable tools, to make your life easier.
+But one of the most popular use cases for it is definitely customizing your favorite iPhone's aesthetic.
+It may not be on the level of Android, but it's one step closer.

-As it actually turns out, personalizing your iOS 14 Home screen with custom icons through the Shortcuts app is not too hard!
-Here's how to customize iOS 14 app icons.
+If you want to personalize your best iPhone or iPad to suit your tastes, then you'll want to customize those app icons with the Shortcuts app.
+The process is a little tedious, but the results can be well worth it, depending on how bad you want to customize.
+Here's how to do it in iOS 15.

-And if you're brand new to Shortcuts, make sure to check our guide on getting started with Shortcuts for even more possibilities.
+Don't forget to check out our guide on getting started with Shortcuts for even more possibilities.

 How to download an icon pack to your iOS device

 The first step to customizing your iOS 14 app icons for a "pleasing aesthetic" Home screen is, well, downloading an icon pack on to your device.
 If you want some ideas, I highly recommend the Depths icon pack, which is the one that I'm currently using.
-You can also find plenty of other themes and icon packs that others are using on r/iOSsetups if you want inspiration.
+You can also find plenty of other themes and icon packs that others use on r/iOSsetups if you want inspiration.
 However, keep in mind that some icon packs may be available for free, but others need to be purchased first before you get access.

-- Find a download link for the icon pack that you want to purchase or download.
+- Find a download link for the icon pack you want to purchase or download.

 - Click the download button.